hoang97/ITMO---mobile-devices/lab2/readme.md

 Note:

-If you haven't installed pyplot for python, follow these instruction for installing:
+If you haven't installed pyplot for python, follow these instructions for installing:

 - open terminal
 - write: py -m pip install -U pip